WebMD: Better Information. Better Health.

 If Prostate Cancer Comes Back

-A recurrence means that the prostate cancer has returned after initial treatment.
+A recurrence means that the prostate cancer has not been cured by the initial treatment.
+Surviving prostate cancer cells have become evident again on evaluation.

 Usually after surgery to remove the prostate, PSA levels in the blood decrease and eventually become almost undetectable.
 After radiation therapy, PSA levels usually drop to a stable and low level.